8 parts of speech definitions and examples

 8 Parts of Speech Definitions and Examples

-This lesson will analyze the ‘8 Parts of Speech’ in English with definitions, types, and examples.
+In this lesson, we’ll analyze the 8 parts of speech definitions and examples including their types.
 Parts of Speech are part and parcel of English grammar.
 We can’t think of a sentence without using Parts of Speech.
-There are 8 Parts of Speech in English.
+Because parts of speech are the building blocks of English grammar, each plays a unique role in making a sentence perfect.

-However, if you want to learn English, you must know the Parts of Speech.
+However, if you want to improve your English grammar skills, you must know the parts of speech.
 Otherwise, it won’t be easy to learn English grammar more accurately.
-Let us know the definition of ‘Parts of Speech in English grammar.
-Just follow the below sentence.
+Let us know the definition of parts of speech in English grammar.

 • Wow!
 I see a very stunning bird flying in the sky.

-This sentence will get a clear picture of the 8 Parts of Speech in English.
+This sentence gives a clear picture of the 8 parts of speech in English.
+Every word in the sentence is a part of speech.

 Definition of Parts of Speech by Different Scholars